 By Jon Bloomer

 I first discovered Nik Huber Guitars in December 2007.
 The model that caught my attention was the “Redwood”, and it immediately made my wish list.
-I hadn’t seen a guitar with this kind of fluidic grain pattern before, that was further accentuated by the single piece of curly redwood rather than a book matched top.
+I hadn’t seen a guitar with this kind of fluidic grain pattern before, which was further accentuated by the single piece of curly redwood rather than a book-matched top.
 The Redwood is one of eleven models available from the small Frankfurt-based company, founded in 1996.

 The Nik Huber Range